ISL: Mumbai face NorthEast United as top-four race heats up

 They will have to pull up their socks and put up an improved show.
 Mumbai custodian Amrinder Singh has 36 saves from 14 matches and would be hoping for another clean-sheet on Friday.

-Meanwhile, the NorthEast outfit is languishing in ninth spot with just 11 points from 12 games, of which they have only won two, drawn five and also lost five games.
-NorthEast United goal-keeper Subhasish Roy has 45 saves from 11 matches, the maximum this season and if the Mumbai strikers are to be kept at bay, he would play a decisive role.
+Meanwhile, its a problem of plenty for NorthEast, which is languishing in ninth spot with just 11 points from 12 games.
+The team is on a run of eight matches without a win.

+NorthEast United custodian Subhasish Roy has 45 saves from 11 matches, the maximum this season and if the Mumbai strikers are to be kept at bay, he would play a decisive role.
+Their star signining Asamoah Gyan spent considerable amount of time on the sidelines before being ruled out for the season.

-The highlanders would also bank heavily on their top goal-scorer Asamoah Gyan (four goals) to come good one more time.
-While the game's result would have no bearing on the fortunes of NorthEast United, it would surely impact Mumbai's chances..
+Federico Gallego hasn't yet hit his peak form since his return from the injury he suffered in the play-offs last season.
+New signing Andy Keogh and Simon Lundevall are yet to acclimatise and gel with the rest of their teammates.

+Grappling with these issues, NorthEast United will have to pose a tough challenge to tame Mumbai in their own backyard..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)